Learn More about Member Benefits

 What is the model for support?

 Credit unions will log-in to the portal using their cuna.org username and password.
 For help, contact CUNA via firstname.lastname@example.org or 800-356-9655.
 For portal-only questions, contact the vendor directly using the contact information listed on the site.

 Will additional content be developed?

 Yes.
 As messaging evolves over time, more content will be added for local use to continue to complement the creative being used at the broader, credit-union category level.

 How soon will I see the campaign in my area?

-After pledges have been secured in a regional area, timelines to see the campaign deployed is 30-45 days.
+After pledges have been secured in a regional area, timelines to see the campaign deployed will be communicated.
 During that time, the media buy will be negotiated and constructed, contributors will receive deployment details and connections for measurements will be established.
 Contributors may be consulted during this time for advice and guidance based on their regional model.

 If the initiative is about reaching the most individuals the temptation will be to focus on the very large markets.
 Has this been addressed?

-The digital-first strategy is intended to drive to the audience first, regardless of where they are.
+The digital-first strategy is intended target a specific audience first, regardless of where they are.
 This has been described by some as the difference between watering your lawn with a sprinkler vs dropping a drop of water blade of grass.
-The media plans are intended to be built in the specific regions to most effectively reach our core audience.
-Rather than a broad national buy, this is more of a 'quilt' of regional buys, individually constructed with leagues and credit unions, that ends up with great national impact.
-The local touch here is critical to delivering value to participating credit unions and leagues.
+The media plans are built to most effectively reach our core audience.
+Rather than a broad national buy, this is more of a 'quilt' of regional buys, individually constructed with Leagues and credit unions, that ends up with great national impact.
+The local touch here is critical to delivering value to participating credit unions and Leagues.